BoltzExchange/boltz-client/docs/configuration.md

 logfile = ""

 [BOLTZ]
-# By default the daemon automatically connects to the official Boltz Backend for the network LND is on
+# By default the daemon automatically connects to the official Boltz Backend for the network your node is on
 # This value is used to overwrite that
 url = "https://api.boltz.exchange"